 When a derivative is designated as the hedging instrument in a hedge of the variability in cash flows attributable to a particular risk associated with a recognized asset or liability that could affect profit or loss, the effective portion of changes in the fair value of the derivative is recognized in OCI and presented in the hedging reserve within equity.
-Any ineffective portion of changes in the fair value of the derivative is recognized immediately in profit or loss.
+Any ineffective portion of changes in the fair value of the derivative is recognized in OCI and presented in the recognized immediately in profit or loss.
 The amount recognized in OCI is reclassified to profit or loss as a reclassification adjustment in the same period as the hedged cash flows affect profit or loss, and in the same line item in the statement of profit or loss and OCI.